mheadd/learning-go/README.md

 [![Go Security Check](https://github.com/mheadd/learning-go/actions/workflows/gosec.yml/badge.svg)](https://github.com/mheadd/learning-go/actions/workflows/gosec.yml)

-# Learning Go with Gin Web Framework
+# Learning Go: Experiments in AI Assisted Coding

 This is a simple REST API built with Go and the [Gin web framework](https://gin-gonic.com/).
 It demonstrates basic routing, JSON handling, HTTP methods, and PostgreSQL database integration.
 The app is containerized with Docker and uses a configuration file for easy setup.